Kaholo/kaholo-plugin-google-cloud-compute-engine/README.md

 * Wait For Operation End - as described above in plugin settings.

 ## Method: Create Firewall Rule
 Creates a new firewall rule for the specified VPC network.
 Rules can contain ranges of IP addresses and ports, but each rule must be for either all traffic or one specified protocol and either ingress or egress.
-Create multiple rules if necessary to cover all combinations of protocol and ingress/egress requried. **The defaults are very permissive** - if none of the optional parameters are specified, the method creates by default a rule that allows all traffic from everywhere into the subnet.
+Create multiple rules if necessary to cover all combinations of protocol and ingress/egress required. **The defaults are very permissive** - if none of the optional parameters are specified, the method creates by default a rule that allows all traffic from everywhere into the subnet.
 This is for Kaholo user convenience only, not an advisable security practice.

 Rules are associated to routes and VM instances by means of Network Tags.
 For example a firewall rule to allow TCP ingress on port 443 (HTTPS) tagged `https-server` would allow only VM instances also tagged `https-server` to receive HTTPS web traffic.
 Firewall rules with no tags apply to every VM instance in the VPC network.